 - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as are economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinking water. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Secondary MCLs: Set to protect the odor, taste, and appearance of drinking water - Primary Drinking Water Standard: MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Primary MCLs are set as close to the PHGs (or MCLGs) as are economically and technologically feasible. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Secondary MCLs: Set to protect the odor, taste, and appearance of drinking water. - Primary Drinking Water Standard: MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Running Annual Average (RAA): The highest of all Running Annual Averages calculated as average of all the samples collected within a 12-month period.